gwherrett/mako-sync-ai/docs/supabase-db-url-guide.md

 ### **"Connection string doesn't work"**
 - Verify the password is correct (no typos)
 - Ensure you're using the **Direct connection** string
-- Check that the project ID matches: `bzzstdpfmyqttnzhgaoa`
+- Check that the project ID matches: `your-project-id`

 ---